foumart/JS.13kGames.2020_WinWin/README.md

 # JS.13kGames.2020_WinWin

-Brief game Description: In WinWin you control a spaceship and fight alien invaders.
-Each time you destroy an enemy you fix a bad sector from the harddrive.
-Some files from the game itself are missing too, so you have to search tenaciously in order to find the missing data.
+In WinWin you control a spaceship and fight alien invaders.
+Each time you destroy an enemy you restore a deleted file from the harddrive.
+Some files from the game itself are missing too, so you have to search throughout the 12 stages to find the missing data.
 When you do so, a new spaceship will be unloacked, giving you the oportunity to try a new weapon.

+Why are there so many deleted files from this harddrive?
+Well, it looks like someone attempted to top the high score in Lose/Lose..

-Controls: [Arrow Keys] [A] [D] Movement
+Controls: [Arrow Keys] [A] [D] Movement; [Space] Shoot; [C] Toggle shooting

-Shortcuts: [R] Reset game, [F] Fullscreen, [P] Pause
+Shortcuts: [R] Reset game, [F] Fullscreen, [P][Esc] Pause

-The game was inspired by the famous Lose/Lose game that randomly deletes files from the player's machine.
+Inspired by the Lose/Lose concept - a game that randomly deletes files from your machine on every killed invader.

 How to set up build on Windows: